Yumi's Blog / How I think about privacy.

 The ability to make a mistake

-I have often heard that line that goes “mistake is a path to success.”
+I have often heard the saying, “a mistake is a path to success.”
 I believe this is true, as without trying, you cannot succeed, but you also cannot make mistakes.
 Making a mistake is an indication that you tried something new.
-Without privacy, it is difficult to try new things as mistakes occur occasionally.
-There are several studies—such as Asch’s conformity experiments—that demonstrated how opinions and actions could change under the eyes of others.
-Privacy allows people to make a mistake, which is a result of being able to try something new; meaning that people will be able to initiate their path in success.
+Without privacy, it is difficult to try new things, as mistakes occur occasionally.
+There are several studies—such as Asch’s conformity experiments—that demonstrate how opinions and actions could change under the eyes of others.
+Privacy allows people to make mistakes, which is a result of being able to try something new; meaning that people will be able to initiate their path to success.

 Conclusion

-Overall, I believe that privacy is the right to have control of information about you.
-I think privacy is not about being tracked or monitored, but rather whether you can opt-out from them without any friction.
+Overall, I believe that privacy is the right to have control over information about you.
+I think privacy is not about being tracked or monitored, but rather whether you can opt out of them without any friction.
 I think privacy is especially important today, where everything is digitalized and recorded permanently.